Why The Fed's Balance Sheet Unwinding Won't Roil The Markets

 (Source: Federal Reserve)

 In terms of decreasing the size of it, most likely the Fed will do this in the most conservative fashion possible.
 The potential for market disruption needs to be minimized such that the balance sheet unwinding process is communicated clearly from the Fed.
-First, when the policy is set to begin and by how much over what period of time and alongside how this impacts the pace of future increases in the federal funds rate.
+First, when the policy is set to begin and by how much over what period of time and alongside how this impacts the pace of future increases in the Federal Funds rate.

-The effects of this process on broader economic and financial conditions is unknown, due to a lack of precedent.
+The effects of this process on broader economic and financial conditions are unknown, due to a lack of precedent.
 Namely, rather than reinvesting any maturing assets, the Fed will allow these to "run off" and reduce the balance sheet accordingly.

 The Fed is currently operating from a lower-bound policy rate of 0.75%.
 It will most likely try to boost this to 1.25% by the end of 2017.
 Then, it may begin the balance sheet unwinding by this point given it believes it may have sufficient room to cut rates should any unanticipated effects arise.